 Explore.
 After possible job titles have been identified, the next step is to learn more about each career path: what kind of education is needed, what the daily responsibilities of the job are, what experienced people have to say about the work.

 Reflect and Set Goals.
 Think about what you have learned about yourself and the world of work and make some decisions.
 Plan some "try-out" steps: volunteer in work environments similar to those you are interested in; do a credit-bearing internship through your department or cooperative education, find a part-time job and try to identify a possible mentor.

 Act.
 Really try to involve yourself in the "try-out" experience.
 Take advantage of the experience by building your network.
 Create a great resume and practice your interview skills.

 Assess.
 Pay attention to how you feel in your try-out experience.
 Reflect on your accomplishments or failures.
 Remember that any step forward is an accomplishment.
 If you discover that the path you have chosen does not quite fit, you may need to change your goals.

 The career development process continues throughout your career as you continually reassess how things are going, making changes and adjustments as situations require.

-Career Counselors are here to help you with this process.
-Make an appointment with your career counselor.
+Career Advisors are here to help you with this process.
+Make an appointment with your career advisor.